GhoulKingR/subscription-tracker/README.md

 It's recommended to schedule this script to run at regular intervals using a scheduler like `cron` or `launchd`.

 ## Contribution
 Contributions to this project are welcome.
-You can contribute by improving the scripts, adding new features, or reporting bugs.
+You can contribute by improving the scripts, adding new features, requesting new features, or reporting bugs.